radhikatoshniwal/blog/content/posts/post-3.md

 ## What did I learn?\
 1. Notice how I said 'Please please use a virtual environment'.
 Yes, I learnt the importance of a virtual environment the hard way.
 Because I didn't use one, I ended up with a bunch of dependencies on my requirements.txt which I had to remove manually :'( \
 2. I also learnt that you can build almost anything you want to because the internet is full of resources.
-It wasn't much of a revelation but just wanted to put it out there incase you're not starting a project that you always wanted to, just because you aren't very familiar with the tech stack required for the project, yet.
+It wasn't much of a revelation but just wanted to put it out there incase you're not starting a project that you always wanted to just because you aren't very familiar with the tech stack required for the project yet.
 I think the best way to learn in to just start and take baby steps as you go.